 The College is committed to full access and inclusion of students with disabilities in its processes and services, including investigations, hearings, and other student conduct processes.
-Students with documented disabilities involved in an investigative or hearing process should notify the Title IX Coordinator if he/she needs assistance during the process.
+Students with documented disabilities involved in an investigative or hearing process should notify the Title IX Coordinator if he/she In addition, Complainant does not reply timely needs assistance during the process.

-INVESTIGATION AND RESOLUTION OF THE STUDENT COMPLAINT
+INVESTIGATION AND RESOLUTION OFTHE STUDENT COMPLAINT